Normalizing LiDAR Point Clouds with PDAL: Precision Workflows for Forest Canopy and Terrain Extraction

 Declarative Pipeline Architecture

 PDAL normalizes point clouds through a chained, declarative JSON pipeline.
-The production-ready sequence for forested environments follows three sequential operations: ground point classification, digital terrain model (DTM) interpolation, and height subtraction.
-Below is a syntactically exact pipeline configuration:
+The production-ready sequence for forested environments follows three sequential operations: statistical outlier removal, ground point classification, and height-above-ground computation.
+PDAL’s filters.hag_nn (Height Above Ground — nearest neighbour) computes HAGL for every point by interpolating from the classified ground surface:

 {